 14- Learn the local issues and current events of your new country

 If you’re living in another country, it’s always a good idea to learn about local issues and current affairs to better integrate yourself.
-For instance, if you lived in France, learning about the national strikes and more recently “les gilets Jaunes” Yellow jackets, could help you get a better understanding of the local struggles.
+For instance, if you lived in France, learning about the national strikes and, more recently, “les gilets Jaunes” Yellowjackets could help you better understand the local struggles.

 15- Spend less time planning and more time doing

-No matter what your new year’s resolutions goals are, it’s usually necessary to do a little planning; however, don’t overdo it.
+No matter what your New Year’s resolution goals are, it’s usually necessary to do a little planning; however, don’t overdo it.
 Don’t get sucked into the black hole of information.
 A good rule of thumb is you should not spend more time planning than doing.
 Otherwise, you might end up missing out on valuable experiences.